mdenet/educationplatform-tooltemplate/README.md

 mvn clean install -Pall
 ```

+> Note for windows the platformtools tests may fail so add the maven option `-DskipTests` to the build command.

 ### Build the example
 To build the tool service, at the root directory of the educationplatform-tooltemplate repository  run the following commands.